There are many things to contemplate when it comes to thinking about your home.

-Your heater shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.
+Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heating system?

 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs